-I ran across a large cardboard box of family photos.
-As I began sorting by the decade, I realized that in no time at all I had filled a gallon-size Ziploc bag with just Christmas pictures alone!
-That's when I had a brilliant idea: why not compile those photos and add a soundtrack to share with my extended family?
+When organizing my own closet, I discovered a large cardboard box of family photos.
+In little time I had filled a gallon-size Ziploc bag with just Christmas pictures alone!
+That's when I had a brilliant idea.
+Why not compile those photos and add a soundtrack to share with my extended family?
 It would be perfect for the holidays!
 The gift was so well received that I now recommend it for all occasions including weddings, milestone birthdays, anniversaries, and Mother's Day.

 To get started, you will need the following equipment:

 Get the family involved in choosing favorite memories and sort out your selections.
 Photographs of any format will work.
 Once you have them organized, gang them up on the glass of a flatbed scanner, copy, and send them to your computer.
 Slides can also be converted but require a more specific type of equipment with mounting trays.